- Hours worked

-Attendance is consider to not be voluntary is the employee knows or is led to believe that failing to attend could result in adverse employment consequences.
+Attendance is considered to not be voluntary if the employee knows or is led to believe that failing to attend could result in adverse employment consequences.

 Meetings, lectures, or training are directly related to an employee’s job if it helps the employee perform his or her current job duties better.
 It does not include meetings, lectures, or training where the employee learns new or additional skills to perform in their current position or in a new position.